1xyz/pryrite/README.md

 # Pryrite

-Pryrite is a command line tool that interactively runs executable blocks defined in a markdown file.
-One can think of pryrite as a REPL/debugger console for a markdown file.
+Pryrite is a command line tool that interactively runs executable blocks in a markdown file.
+One can think of pryrite as a console REPL/debugger for a markdown file.
 We drew inspiration from ruby's [pry](https://github.com/pry/pry) for the interface.

 ## Motivation